 Calcium Fluoride Plano-Convex Lenses, Uncoated

 CaF2 is commonly used for applications requiring high transmission in the infrared and ultraviolet spectral ranges.
-Its extremely high laser damage threshold makes it useful for use with excimer lasers.
+Its extremely high laser damage threshold allows it to be used with excimer lasers.
 The material exhibits a low refractive index, varying from 1.35 to 1.51 within its usage range of 180 nm to 8.0 μm.
 Calcium fluoride is also fairly chemically inert and offers superior hardness compared to its barium fluoride, magnesium fluoride, and lithium fluoride cousins.

 Plano-Convex lenses have a positive focal length and approach best form for infinite and finite conjugate applications.
-Please click here for details concerning Best Form Lenses.
 These lenses focus a collimated beam to the back focus and collimate light from a point source.
 They are designed with minimal spherical aberration and have a focal length which can be calculated using a simplified thick lens equation:

 where n is the index of refraction and R is the radius of curvature of the lens surface.